PaddlePaddle/models/fluid/text_matching_on_quora/README.md

 ### Have I installed Fluid successfully?

-You can run the following script in your command line:
+Run the following script from your command line:

 ```shell
 python -c "import paddle"
 ```

-Fluid is installed successfully if no error message is prompted.
-If you get any error, feel free to open issues under the [PaddlePaddle repository](https://github.com/PaddlePaddle/Paddle/issues).
+If Fluid is installed successfully you should see no error message.
+Feel free to open issues under the [PaddlePaddle repository](https://github.com/PaddlePaddle/Paddle/issues) for support.

 ## Prepare Data

-Please download the Quora dataset firstly from [google drive](https://drive.google.com/file/d/0B0PlTAo--BnaQWlsZl9FZ3l1c28/view?usp=sharing) to $HOME/.cache/paddle/dataset and unzip it.
+Please download the Quora dataset from [Google drive](https://drive.google.com/file/d/0B0PlTAo--BnaQWlsZl9FZ3l1c28/view?usp=sharing) and unzip to $HOME/.cache/paddle/dataset.

-Then run the data/prepare_quora_data.sh to download the pretrained word2vec embedding file: glove.840B.300d.zip:
+Then run _data/prepare_quora_data.sh_ to download the pre-trained _word2vec_ embedding file -- _glove.840B.300d.zip_:

 ```shell
 sh data/prepare_quora_data.sh
 ```

-Finally, The dataset dir($HOME/.cache/paddle/dataset) should be like
+At this point the dataset directory ($HOME/.cache/paddle/dataset) structure should be:

 ```shell